-Additionally, as demonstrated in Fig. 4, there would have been additional latency added due to a communication protocol. first, data would be need to be sent over a Wi-Fi channel twice.
+However, as demonstrated in Fig. 4, there would have been additional latency added due to a communication protocol.
+First, data would be need to be sent over a Wi-Fi channel twice.
 This communication protocol would also have required our Unity app to constantly be polling the Wi-Fi channel in order to detect an incoming packet reception signal.
 Only once the hardware and software performed a handshake and agreed to exchange data, then they would have been able to send/receive data.
-This communication protocol is necessary to ensure both ends are ready to send and receive data.
-Without this protocol, the line data would have been incorrectly dropped, which would have drastically decreased the quality of the game.
+This is necessary to ensure both ends are ready to send and receive data as without it, the line data could be incorrectly dropped, which would have drastically decreased the quality of the game.
 However, this method would have incurred additional latency as well as draw more power from the devices since they would have been constantly busy polling in the background.